-You may find a parcel of land for an incredible price and wonder how anyone could “give” away land for this price.
+Perhaps you have found a property for an incredible price and are wondering how anyone could “give” away their land.

 Depending on the land you purchase, the site development costs can differ drastically.

 One cost, in particular, that should never be overlooked is that of bringing utilities to a piece of real estate that has no existing utilities.

 Because most people want basic services on their property (power, water, etc.), purchasing land that has no utilities means you’ll need to oversee this development.

 Here are the top things that you should know about the process.

 1. You can check beforehand if your vacant land has utilities

 How do you know if your land has utilities or not?

 First off, you’ll need a street address.

 Then, you’ll be able to do a search online or make a couple of phone calls.